dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/code-locations.md

 ## Adding a new code location to a Git monorepo

 Many organizations use a Git monorepo to contain multiple Dagster projects.
 Here is an example of DagsterLab's own [internal data engineering Git repository](https://github.com/dagster-io/dagster-open-platform).

-To add a new location to a monorepo, you will create a new directory containing:
+To add a new code location to a monorepo, create a new directory that contains:
 - Your Dagster project
 - For Dagster+ Hybrid, you will typically add a Dockerfile: